 Kim Gray has been at Southern Illinois University Carbondale (SIUC) since 2003.
 She earned her B.S. in Physical Education (emphasis in Athletic Training & Sports Science) from Chowan College (now Chowan University) & her M.S. in Athletic Training from Indiana State University.
 She is nearing the completion of her doctoral degree.

 Along with her certification in Athletic Training, she is also a Certified Strength and Conditioning Specialist (CSCS), a Registered Yoga Teacher (RYT 200), a certified Curvy Yoga Teacher and a Corrective Exercise Specialist.

-Recently, Kim completed Thai Yoga Therapy Practitioner Training via the White Lotus Foundation.
+Kim has also completed Thai Yoga Therapy Practitioner Training via the White Lotus Foundation.

 In her 20 years of professional fitness management and group fitness training Lara Garda has worked to bring positive energy and motivation to both team members and clients.
 She strives to provide a fun, safe and effective workout experience with every visit.